VirgilSecurity/virgil-iotkit/README.md

 To start working with the Sandbox follow [Sandbox README](/scripts).

 You can try to use [Demo IoTKit Qt](https://github.com/VirgilSecurity/demo-iotkit-qt/) open project on your platform to test Qt integration usage.
-This software grant you modern GUI application able to be started on many desktop and mobile platforms like Linux, Windows, Android, iOS etc.
+This software grants you modern GUI application able to be started on many desktop and mobile platforms like Linux, Windows, Android, iOS etc.

 <div id='modules'/>